reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 We used **Spring Cloud AWS** to communicate with our Amazon S3 bucket and reduced boilerplate configuration code.

-We discussed the benefits and use cases of using Presigned URLs, such as handling large file downloads and user generated content uploads.
+We discussed the benefits and use cases of using Presigned URLs, such as handling large file downloads and user-generated content uploads.
 We walked through the necessary configurations and developed a service class that generates Presigned URLs for uploading and downloading objects to/from an S3 bucket.

 We also covered the required IAM permissions and tested our implementation using LocalStack and Testcontainers to ensure the functionality works as expected.